 Semiaquilegia adoxoides (formerly Semiaquilegia ecalcara) | ‘Double-Flowered White’ Spurless Columbine

-This double flowered columbine is a close cousin to regular Columbine (Aquilegia), differing in that the flowers lack the usual spurs on the back.
+This double flowered columbine, also known as Tian kui and Hime-izu, is a close cousin to regular Columbine (Aquilegia), differing in that the flowers lack the usual spurs on the back.
 It makes a delightful plant in a rock garden or in a bright woodland location.
 It forms a mound or tuft of finely divided, ferny-looking leaves (similar to Columbine) bearing upright stems.
 This double-flowered form of the species produces pure white flowers during late spring and early summer.
 Prefers a well-drained, but moist soil.
 Will tolerate full sun in cool summer regions.

 Allow to self seed for successive generations, since these are relatively short-lived perennials.
 Native to open woodlands in China.
 Korea and Japan.

 Seeds may require cold-stratification before sowing indoors, or one can direct-sow them outdoors in autumn or late winter/spring.
 They will gladly self sow in soil, gravel, under decks, etc.

 Mature height: 16-24 inches

 Mature width- 12-18 inches